Adjustable versus fixed rate loans

-You can choose a fixed-rate loan in order to lock in a low interest rate.
-People select these types of loans because interest rates are low and they wish to lock in the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Northeast Bancorp of America, Inc. at (440) 234-9660 to discuss how we can help.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Call Northeast Bancorp of America, Inc. at (440) 234-9660 to learn more.

-There are many different kinds of Adjustable Rate Mortgages.
-ARMs usually adjust every six months, based on various indexes.
+Adjustable Rate Mortgages — ARMs, come in even more varieties.
+ARMs are normally adjusted every six months, based on various indexes.

-Most programs feature a "cap" that protects you from sudden increases in monthly payments.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than two percent a year, even though the underlying index increases by more than two percent.
-Sometimes an ARM features a "payment cap" that guarantees your payment can't go above a fixed amount in a given year.
-Most ARMs also cap your rate over the life of the loan period.
+Most Adjustable Rate Mortgages feature this cap, so they can't go up above a specified amount in a given period of time.
+There may be a cap on interest rate increases over the course of a year.
+For example: no more than two percent per year, even though the underlying index goes up by more than two percent.
+Sometimes an ARM has a "payment cap" that guarantees that your payment won't increase beyond a fixed amount in a given year.
+Most ARMs also cap your rate over the life of the loan.

-ARMs most often have their lowest rates at the beginning.
-They usually guarantee the lower interest rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
+ARMs usually start out at a very low rate that usually increases over time.
+You've likely heard of 5/1 or 3/1 ARMs.
 In these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
+It then adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust.
 These loans are best for people who anticipate moving within three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+These types of adjustable rate loans are best for borrowers who plan to move before the initial lock expires.

-You might choose an ARM to take advantage of a very low initial interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they can't sell their home or refinance at the lower property value.
+You might choose an ARM to take advantage of a lower introductory interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up if they can't sell or refinance with a lower property value.